New to UUCB? Welcome!

 Social Justice activities abound with post card writing, showing up to council meetings, volunteering for helping create Tiny Houses for youth.
 Please fill in the Newcomer info card (button above) so we can let you know when some of these activities are happening and the contact person.

-Thank you for visiting and we hope to see you at the Worship service on Sunday or maybe in the Coffee Hour or at a meeting of one of the vibrant programs at UUCB.
+Thank you for visiting!
+We hope to see you at the Worship service on Sunday or maybe in the Coffee Hour or at a meeting of one of the vibrant programs at UUCB.
 Filling in the Newcomer info card and checking to receive the Weekly list of events and activities will keep you informed of the wonderful work of this congregation.

 Watch this video to learn about one member’s path to spiritual growth and deeper connection at UUCB.

 Families are also invited to visit the Family Welcome Table in the Atrium.
 One of our Family Connectors will be waiting to welcome you.
-Look for the smiling face in a red apron.
+Look for the smiling person in a red apron.

 Please fill out a Connection Card.
 This card helps us get to know you and your family, and provides us important safety info about your kids.
 Have your kids make name tags, and decorate the tags with stickers.